ligato/docs/docs/intro/overview.md

 # VPP-Agent overview

 The VPP Agent (or just Agent) is a Go implementation of the control/management plane for the VPP based cloud-native virtual network functions (VNFs).
-The Agent is built on the cloud-native infrastructure platform ([CN-Infra](https://github.com/ligato/cn-infra/wiki)).
+The Agent is built on the cloud-native infrastructure platform.

 ### What can it do?